 Medicare provides "Extra Help" to pay prescription drug costs for people who have limited income and resources.
 Resources include your savings and stocks, but not your home or car.
 If you qualify, you get help paying for any Medicare drug plan's monthly premium, and prescription Copayments.
 This "Extra Help" also counts toward your out-of-pocket costs.

 People with limited income and resources may qualify for "Extra Help."
-Some people automatically qualify for "Extra Help" and don't need to apply.
-Medicare mails a letter to people who automatically qualify for "Extra Help."

-You may be able to get "Extra Help" to pay for your prescription drug premiums and costs.
+If you automatically qualify for "Extra Help," Medicare will mail you a letter.
+You will not have to apply.
+If you do not automatically qualify, you may be able to get "Extra Help" to pay for your prescription drug premiums and costs.
 To see if you qualify for getting "Extra Help," call:

-- 1-800-MEDICARE (1-800-633-4227) (TTY users call 1-877-486-2048), 24 hours a day, seven days a week; - The Social Security Office at 1-800-772-1213 (TTY users call 1-800-325-0778), 7 a.m. to 7 p.m., Monday through Friday (applications); or - Your state Medicaid office (applications).
+- 1-800-MEDICARE (1-800-633-4227) (TTY users call 1-877-486-2048), 24 hours a day, seven days a week: - The Social Security Office at 1-800-772-1213 (TTY users call 1-800-325-0778), 8 a.m. to 7 p.m., Monday through Friday (applications); or - Your state Medicaid office (applications).
 See the "Important Phone Numbers and Resources" section for contact information